DIY Mod Podge Photo Transfer Upcycle Idea: Make your own trendy framed wall art using old roller blinds and this easy decoupage image transfer method.

 Removing The Backing Paper

 You should find the top layer of paper on the back of the image is starting to rub away.
 Try to just remove one layer then leave it to dry out again (or use a hairdryer like me).
 Keep repeating this process removing the backing paper layer by layer until your image becomes visible.
-Once you can see your image coming though you need to be very careful not to rub any of it away.
+Once you can see your image coming through you need to be very careful not to rub any of it away.

 Step 11.
-When you have finished completely removing the backing paper and you can see your image clearly leave to dry.
+When you have finished completely removing the backing paper and you can see your image clearly leave it to dry.

-How To Frame Your Canvas
+How To Frame Your Poster Canvas

 Step 1.
 Using a small hacksaw cut 4 pieces of your wood trim to size (I allowed 2cm extra on top of the width of the roller blind piece)